TycheSoftwares/custom-add-to-cart-text-for-woocommerce/readme.txt

 == Description ==

-It provides the text field on product settings page in advanced tab to enter the text to replace the add to cart button text on single product page.
+It provides the text field on product settings page in advanced tab to enter

+the text to replace the add to cart button text on single product page.

 Customize Add To Cart Button Text enables to do the following things :

-1. It changes the text of add to cart button on single product page.
+1. Enter the text in the field provided in the products settings page in advanced tab which will replace add to cart button text on single product page.

 **Pro Version:**